RobTillaart/AS5600/README.md

 - **GND** = fixed clockwise(\*)
 - **VCC** = fixed counter clock wise
-- a free IO pin of the processor = under library control.
+- a free floating IO pin of the processor = under library control.

 In the latter setup the library can control the direction of counting by initializing this pin in **begin(directionPin)**,